Refugee Processing and Security Screening

 The Controlled Application Review and Resolution Process (known as CARRP) is a USCIS- wide process for handling cases with national security concerns.
 In general, a national security concern exists when a person or organization has been determined to have a link to past, current, or planned involvement in an activity or organization involved in terrorism, espionage, sabotage, or the illegal transfer of goods, technology, or sensitive information.
 USCIS trains officers to identify national security concerns in refugee applications and refer those with national security concerns for specific handling in accordance with USCIS policy and procedures.

 The USCIS Refugee, Asylum, and International Operations Directorate (RAIO) and FDNS work together on enhanced review of certain refugee cases.
 This review involves:

 - Screening data against publicly available social media

 RAIO and FDNS synthesize this information in an assessment for the interviewing USCIS officer.
 It provides case-specific context, and the interviewing officer can use it to inform lines of inquiry related to the applicant’s eligibility and credibility.

 Even if USCIS approves an applicant for refugee status and that individual possesses the required USCIS-approved Form I-590, CBP must still find that applicant admissible to the United States.
-CBP receives a manifest of all individuals who have an approved Form I-590 and are scheduled to travel to the United States by air.
-CBP receives this manifest prior to scheduled travel.
-CBP performs initial vetting of the individuals before they arrive and conducts additional background checks of these individuals upon arrival at a U.S. port of entry.
-Only upon clearing this final security check is an individual admitted to the United States as a refugee.
+Prior to departure, individuals flying to the United States from a foreign country are subject to CBP vetting.
+CBP inspects applicants for admission to the United States upon their arrival at a U.S. port of entry and makes the final determination about whether to admit them into the United States.